• Skip to primary navigation

 A Gluten Free Biscuit cut in half with a slice of butter in the middle

-The Gluten Free Biscuits Recipe you asked for!
+The Easy Gluten-Free Biscuits Recipe you asked for!

-After posting my recipe for buttermilk biscuits, someone asked if they could substitute gluten free flour in the recipe.
-I haven’t tried to make gluten free baked goods so I really didn’t know.
-I did some research and everyone seems to add an egg to help with the texture so I decided to give my recipe a gluten free makeover.
+On my post for Southern buttermilk biscuits, someone asked if they could substitute gluten-free flour in the recipe.
+I had never tried to make gluten-free biscuits so I really didn’t know.
+I did some research and decided to give my recipe a gluten-free makeover.

-It seems that people complain most about the texture of gluten free baked goods so I wasn’t sure if I could get the light and fluffy texture that I love in a biscuit without using wheat flour.
-However, by adding eggs and using the same technique I use for regular biscuits I created perfect biscuits that any Southerner would be proud of and you would never know they were gluten free.
+It seems that people complain most about the texture of gluten-free baked goods so I set out to create a light and fluffy texture.
+I found that by adding eggs and using the same techniques I use for regular biscuits I could create perfect biscuits that any Southerner would be proud of.

 • Butter – it needs to be kept very cold until right before you add it.

-• Buttermilk – this reacts with the leavening agent and helps the biscuits rise.
+• Buttermilk – this reacts with the leavening agent and helps the biscuits rise, this is especially important for gluten free biscuits.

 • Eggs – this keeps it from being dry.

-Step 2: Add eggs along with buttermilk and cheese to the food processor and process just until it comes together.
+Add buttermilk and egg and process until it just comes together.

 Pro tip: If you’re out of buttermilk, you can make your own with just two ingredients.
 Here are three different methods for how to make your own buttermilk.